 A sudden switch from kibble to raw dog food or vice versa can be a shock to the system.
 That’s why dog owners can gradually make the switch from kibble to raw or mix both to help their dog’s stomach bacteria adapt.

 Mixing Food Can Cause “Bad” Bacteria to Grow In the Gut

-Bacteria naturally grows in your pet’s gut.
-And it can change and eventually stabilize according to the type of food your dog eats.
+Bacteria naturally exist in your pet’s gut.
+And the amount and types of bacteria can change and eventually stabilize according to the type of food your dog eats.
 Of course, kibble and raw feeding provide your pet with different types of nutrients that can affect bacterial growth.

 Again, while sudden changes may cause an upset stomach, mixing raw and kibble is nothing your pet can’t handle.
 Your dog’s stomach has hydrochloric acid in large concentrations, so their digestive systems are ready to process rough foods.

 How to Mix Raw and Kibble Dog Food

 There’s no right or wrong way to mix raw dog food and kibble.
 Even adding 25% raw to your dog’s diet can have overall health benefits.
 If you’re looking for a more affordable way to add raw pet food to your dog’s diet or have multiple pets, here are some ways you can mix raw food and kibble: